Juhi Babbar

 Juhi Babbar Soni (née Babbar) is an Indian film and television actress.
 She has contributed to theatre both as an actor and director.
 She is the daughter of the actor Raj Babbar.

+Early life

+Juhi Babbar was born to actor, Raj Babbar, and theatre actress, Nadira Babbar.
+She graduated from NIFT, Mumbai.
+Urdu writers, Syed Sajjad Zaheer and Razia Sajjad Zaheer were her maternal grandparents.